-The reason for this check is that we want to avoid split brain situation as well as we can.
+The preconditions try to protect you from doing silly things, such as accidentally provoking a split brain error state.
+We want to avoid split brain as well as we can.
 Therefore, we distinguish between intended and emergeny switching.
 Intended switching will try to avoid split brain as best as it can.